 Top charity shop tips

 Some people don’t feel comfortable buying from charity shops with the intention to sell the items on.
 This is something only you can decide on, but in my opinion it is ok.
 I would never haggle in a charity shop – I always pay the asking price.
-Therefore does it matter if I buy the item to sell on, or someone else buys it for themselves?
+Therefore, in my opinion, does it matter if I buy the item to sell on, or someone else buys it for themselves?
+Either way the charity is getting the same amount of money after all.
 If you are still unsure – you can always donate a percentage of your profits back to the charity – or any of your own unwanted items.

 I’m really lucky that near where I live and work there are loads of charity shops.
 I don’t often get time to go in there, but when I do, it is worth a rummage.
-My two favourites are one near home which is actually a clearance store.
-I didn’t realise charity shops had clearance stores, but this one is brilliant.
+My favourites are ones near home which are actually clearance stores.
+I didn’t realise charity shops had clearance stores, but these ones are brilliant.
 There is always the concern that if the item hasn’t sold in their stores, would it really sell online?
-You would need to decide yourselves, however some of the items may not have been on sale for long or at many different stores before ending up in their clearance shop.
+You would need to decide yourselves, however some of the items may not have been on sale for long or at many different stores before ending up in their clearance shop, so they are definitely worth a rummage.
+One of the clearance stores near me even had a “fill a bag for £5” day which meant that I got insane bargains, so events like this are great to look out for.
+They did it not because the stuff was stuff that hadn’t sold (although some of it was) but because they had too much stock being donated and so needed to make a bit of space!

 I have picked up lots of things which are brand new with tags on them.
 Just because they are new with tags doesn’t guarantee a sale though – so make sure you still do some research.
 Some other charity shops have clearance rails – look for them too.
 I got a brand new with tags pair of Craghoppers trousers – sold them on eBay for £10 profit!